Plazarama/plazarama.github.io/_posts/2015-10-28-Blog Entry Week 1-5.md

 _By Aisling & Robert_

+Delighted with the new team member he really has some knowledge of alot of technologies and really seems to be a great worker.
+Alex decided on a multiplayer multiscreen game. i think its a great idea as it will bring fun and enjoyment (after completion of course!)
+We have discussed diffrent type games together as a group.
+Possibility of adding a mutidude of games.
+Fergal met with us to discuss what we thought. he seemed quite scepticle about the idea at first but think he sees the potential in Alex and what a great asset he is to the team.
+Feeling positive!

+By Sinead

 **Week 5:**

 We met again with Fergal and he discussed our project in further detail.
 He advised us on doing wireframes and user stories to gain a greater understanding of our project.